ilri/meta/README.md

 ```

 ### MySQLToFile
-MySQLToFile converts a MySQL schema (with META's dictionary tables) into common human readable formats like STATA, SPSS and CSV; and interoperable formats like XML, JSON and SQL.
+MySQLToFile converts a MySQL schema (with META's dictionary tables) into common human-readable formats like STATA, SPSS and CSV and interoperable formats like XML, JSON and SQL.

 #### Parameters
   - H - MySQL host server.
 Default is localhost